 I needed to learn that I am my own person and I am free to make my own choices.
 That I am a person of value who is easy to love.
 That I am allowed to have my own voice and that conflict is not a thing to be avoided at all costs but can actually be a good and positive thing.
 That I can set boundaries.

 I am still a work in progress, but I now have the tools I need to keep developing and growing.
-I am so grateful to you and to Sue for giving me that wonderful gift.
+I am so grateful to you and your therapist for giving me that wonderful gift.
 I can now get up and look forward to the day.
 I get pleasure out of life.
 There are still stressors, but they no longer cripple me, I can deal with them and move on.

 When I used to read the bible, it was hard for me to believe that all those good and wonderful promises were for me.
 I could believe them for everyone else, but not for myself.
 As I read my bible now, that is changing.
 It is so much easier to believe that all the good stuff is for me too.
 I think that is the best gift of all.
 To finally, really be able to start to see myself through God's eyes.
 What a wonderful gift.